I love you Lowell–my wife’s hometown for generations and mine for the past three decades, but you’re killin’ me with this high school debacle.

 And now, as the push grows to overturn the political process, and again (and eventually again) rehab the very old Lowell High School, rather than create a new vibrant economic opportunity downtown–filled with people who have disposable income–the talk of an eminent domain taking of the Professional Building has begun anew.
 That resultant removal would eliminate professionals, employees and clients from the downtown–those who represent success, and taxes, and an upside ratio to the “economically challenged” community.
-In addition, taking the parking lot that goes with The Professional Building (that we have leased that lot for nearly two decades to the benefit of our guests and business.
-Cobblestones is the largest downtown restaurant and one of the most successful over the past HOW MANY decades?
-Has Lowell ever had a large, quality driven restaurant like Cobblestones achieve sustained success?
-Since 1994, Cobblestones has attracted over two million locals and visitors alike, high tech company dinners, pharmaceutical companies, holiday parties and graduation celebrations, rehearsal dinners, showers, weddings, theater and hockey fans, department heads, celebrities and on and on.
+In addition, taking the parking lot that goes with The Professional Building, hurts Cobblestones as we have leased that lot for nearly two decades to the benefit of our guests and business.
+Cobblestones is the largest downtown restaurant and one of the most successful in the city’s history.
+Has Lowell ever had such a large, quality driven restaurant like Cobblestones sustain success?
+Since 1994, we have attracted over two million locals and visitors alike, high tech company dinners, pharmaceutical companies, holiday celebrations, graduations, rehearsal dinners, showers, weddings, theater and hockey fans alike, department heads, enumerable celebrities and on and on.
 What have YOU celebrated at Cobblestones?
 We have provided thousands of jobs to residents, two annual scholarships, a nauseating amount of tax revenue, and donations to every single social cause that has ever knocked on our door.
 The homeless, the hungry, the sick.
-We have provided a tremendous source of pride and success for this community.
-We (and others!) have heard people talk about Cobblestones, relative to Lowell, all around the world.
+We have provided a tremendous source of pride and success for this community and have heard people talk about Cobblestones, relative to Lowell, all around the world.
 In Aruba, Puerto Rico, the White Mountains, in Western Mass, in New York City–true story as a customer in a famous NY deli raved about our “best Reuben ever.”

 Why would you hurt us Lowell?
 How does that help the city, the community, the future?